The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## Delete Wishlist by ID

 Delete Wishlist marks the matching wishlist as deleted and produces an HTTP response confirming the action.
-In this case the Wishlist is identified by the TWC Internal wishlist Id.
+In this case the Wishlist is identified by the TWC internal wishlist identifier.

 If the wishlist does not exist, this method returns a ResourceNotFound error.